iamanigeeit/DDW2023/docs/04-oop/oop.md

 Let's look at another example of why we want to do encapsulation.
 Let's say we want to _update_ our Robot class definition to implement relative coordinates where the robot has a absolute position and a relative position with respect to some initial position in the map.
 Let's say, the robot can start at any other position other than `0, 0` and we want to store the absolute position of the robot as its attribute.
 This change requires a change in the way the programmers set the value of the robot's position since previously the position is always relative to the origin of `0,0`.
 Such changes may break the code since now the `_pos` attribute means differently.
 Previously, it is relative to `0, 0` and now it is going to be some absolute position in the map.
 With encapsulation, however, we can keep the way position is set while changing the internal attributes.
 For example, we can create `pos` as relative to the initial origin while storing the absolute position internally based on where the initial origin is.
 Encapsulation simply separates the internal data representation with how others interact with this object.
 Without encapsulation, we will break the code and requires new methods to be created.

-To achieve this data encapsulation, we usually craete two kinds of methods:
+To achieve this data encapsulation, we usually create two kinds of methods:

 - enquiry or _getter_: this method is used to get or enquire the state of the object
 - modifier or _setter_: this method is used to modify or set the state of the object.